resurfaceio/containers/README.md

 ## Available modules

 * helm - sources for Resurface database and sniffer deployments
-* alpine - patched alpine containers with Java & Python 3 preinstalled
-* trino - for lightweight Trino containers based on alpine
+* compose - for local cluster testing (not for production)
 * test - for automated testing with python across different environments
-* compose - for local cluster testing (not for production)

 ---
 <small>&copy; 2016-2023 <a href="https://resurface.io">Resurface Labs Inc.</a></small>